 Vacationers flock to Florida in the winter for a good reason: the weather.
 While much of the United States is experiencing freezing temperatures and snow, central Florida is comfortable and sunny during the day in January, February, and March.
 Expect daytime temperatures near 70 degrees Fahrenheit, but bring a warm jacket for mornings and evenings.
 A sweater or sweatshirt will keep you warm and comfortable most February afternoons.

 - Average high: 74 degrees Fahrenheit (23 degrees Celsius)

 - Average low: 52 degrees Fahrenheit (11 degrees Celsius)

-While the pools at Disney World's theme parks and resorts are heated to a comfortable temperature, the chillier February temperatures may keep you out of the pool, and opting for a soak in the hot tub instead.
+While the pools at Disney World's theme parks and resorts are heated to a comfortable temperature, February’s sometimes chillier temperatures may find you opting for a soak in the hot tub instead.